EnterpriseDB/tpa/docs/src/tpaexec-upgrade.md

 cluster operations.
 The exact details of the specialised upgrade process depend on the architecture of the cluster, as documented below.

+When upgrading, you should always use barman to take a backup before beginning the upgrade and disable any scheduled backups which would take place during the time set aside for the upgrade.

 In general, TPA will proceed instance-by-instance, stopping any affected services, installing new packages, updating the configuration if needed, restarting services, and performing any runtime configuration changes,